mackworth/cTiVo/README.md

 cTiVo is inspired by the great work done on iTiVo, but written in Cocoa/Objective C for better performance and  compatibility.
 Current or former users of iTiVo will find a detailed comparison and upgrade path described in [iTivo Users](wiki/iTiVoUsers.md).

 ##Automatic Download and Conversions
-  * Auto-discovery of all your TiVos using Bonjour.
+  * Auto-discovery of all your TiVos (using Bonjour).
   * Drag/drop and contextual menus for ease of use; submit, reschedule, delete all by dragging the shows.
   * Download queue for batch processing, restored on restart.
   * 'Subscriptions' to your regular shows: automatically downloading shows whenever new episodes are available.
-  * Removes commercials from downloaded shows, or mark for quick skip in player.
+  * Removes commercials from downloaded shows, or just mark for quick skip in player.
   * Extracts closed caption info, adjusted for removal of commercials; adds to MPEG and creates subtitle files.
   * Generate metadata appropriate for use by tools such as pyTivo.
-  * Adds episode-specific artwork from theTVDB (if available).
+  * Adds episode-specific artwork from theTVDB and theMovieDB (if available).
   * Copies shows to iTunes with all data about the show (metadata) transferred as well.
   * Performs an 'iTunes sync' to your device when the download is completed.
   * Maximum parallel processing, including downloading from multiple TiVos simultaneously.